Where to Start When the Ice Begins to Melt

 - Install whole-house surge protectors to ensure your electronics and appliances from future power surges.

-- Have a trained heating technician inspect your heating system following a winter storm, including chimney and vents.
+- Have a trained heating technician inspect your heating system following a winter storm, including chimneys and vents.

 - Restock your emergency supplies and be ready in case another storm hits.
 Talk to your neighbors and friends to share tips on what you might do better if the event occurs again.